jart/scriptus/docs/api.md

 Scriptus programs are written in JavaScript and are wrapped in a function declaration before being executed - this is why `return` acts as expected.
 All the usual JavaScript objects such as Date and String are present and correct, as are top-level functions such as eval().
 However, none of the methods associated with in-browser JavaScript such as alert() are present.

-The scriptus API is very simple, and can be divided into three main sections, that of interaction, program control, and networking.
+The Scriptus API is very simple, and can be divided into three main sections, that of interaction, program control, and networking.

 #Interaction